PinhasMeg/PinhasMeg/README.md

 - 👀 I’m interested in Java, Python, NodeJS, C#, C++ and devops projects
 - 🌱 Bachelor of Science in Computer Science , High GPA
 - 💞️ I’m looking to surpass myself and learn a lot
-- 🌱 I'm currently working as Software Developer in MalamTeam
 - 📫 How to reach me...you can send me an email: pinhas.meguideche@gmail.com
 - 👔 My Linkedin profil... https://www.linkedin.com/in/pinhas-meguideche